Payroll in the United States of America: Employer costs, taxes & more in 2026

 Learn how US payroll processing works, including pay cycles, salary tax, employer contributions, payroll compliance, and options for managing payroll efficiently.

-Before diving into US payroll processing, it helps to first understand how wages are structured, how employees are paid, and what rules apply to overtime and additional compensation.
+Before diving into US payroll processing, employers must understand how wages are structured, how employees are paid, and what rules apply to overtime and additional compensation.
+Here are the details:

 Minimum wage in the United States of America

-The federal minimum wage for non-exempt employees is $7.25 per hour.
+The official federal minimum wage for employees in the USA is $7.25 per hour.

 Most states have gone higher.
 California, New York, and Washington all have state minimums exceeding $16 per hour as of 2026.
 Some cities and counties set their own local minimums on top of that.